Massage Therapy

 Restriction: admitted to UNM-Taos Integrative Massage Therapy Program.

 This course is for various topics in massage therapy.
-It offers a wide variety of continuing education and topics in massage therapy from 1- 3 credit hours.
+If offers a wide variety of continuing education and topics in massage therapy.
 Courses will vary depending on the need of the student body and developments in massage therapy.

 Resources